csrc-sdsu/mole/OSE_ORGANIZATION.md

 The members of council are responsible for facilitating the establishment of community consensus, for stewarding project resources, and in some situations they may need to make project decisions whenever the normal decision-making process fails at reaching consensus by the community.
 The council members are formed by the leadership team members, chairs from the MOLE governing circles, MOLE founders, and strategic partners who financially support the MOLE OSE.

 All council members possess the required expertise in the software engineering and numerical areas relevant to the purpose and scope of the MOLE organization.
-Members of the Steering council are voted in by the members of the Steering council.

 ---